 Boosting the Haitian economy: vocational training & business support

-As Barthelemy Leon puts it, “the idea is simple: to give young men and women in Simon-Pelé the skills to seek new economic opportunities either through looking for employment or creating their own businesses.
+As Barthelemy Leon puts it.
+“The idea is simple: to give young men and women in Simon-Pelé the skills so that they can seek new economic opportunities.
+Either through looking for employment or creating their own businesses.

-“We’ve gone from having a group of young people who were loitering in the streets, to having a group of dynamic men and women who are out actively seeking job opportunities.
+“We’ve gone from having a group of young people who were loitering in the streets.
+To having a group of dynamic men and women.
+People who are actively out because they are seeking job opportunities.

-“These young people who followed the trainings – take a look – they are the ones doing construction work in the community today.
+“These young people who followed the trainings.
+They are the ones doing construction work in the community today.
 They are out there working, because now they have a profession.”

 Empowering women in Haiti

-Thanks to life skills training in areas such as gender equality and financial literacy, women in Simon-Pelé are being empowered to take on new challenges and play leadership roles in their community.
+Thanks to life skills training in areas such as gender equality and financial literacy, women in Simon-Pelé are being empowered.
+Empowered to take on new challenges and play leadership roles in their community.
 Young entrepreneurs are also learning to make their small business thrive.